MLS

 Common MLS Terms

-The game is called a match, and the playing field is a pitch.
+A game is called a match, and the field is known as a pitch.

-A free kick foul in the penalty area results in a penalty kick.
+A defensive foul inside the penalty area results in a penalty kick, one of the highest-probability scoring situations in soccer.

 MLS Homegrown Player Rule